 Alderson Broaddus University Supports Churches by:

 - Providing speakers and/or music ensembles for youth groups and church activities.
 High-quality student musical ensembles are available for church performances by request.
-This includes the Concert Choir, the Brass Choir, and “The West Virginians.”
+This includes the University Chorale, the Brass Choir, and “The West Virginians.”

 - Meeting with Boards of Deacons, Sessions, and/or Mission Committees regarding Alderson Broaddus University and the School’s commitment to churches in Christian higher education.